bucs110a0spring22/ch-10-lab-AlexDoesCS/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+The original code was to randomly make the enemies walk around the screen by making a function in the enemy class
 #### Unique Feature
- < Describe the unique feature you added >
+I changed a feature to where a skull appears randomly on the screen and if you touch it you instantly lose.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1/5

-Grace days remaining: < # >/5
+Grace days remaining: 0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
  < What parts of the project you were not able to complete >